 The equivalent.
 Equivalent qualifications may include related education, training, employment and professional experience that would be equal to the required degree(s) and experience in this field as determined by the District Equivalency Committee.

 Commitment to diversity.
 All applicants must have demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty and staff.
 The applicant must be able to demonstrate how these factors relate to the need for equity minded practices within the classroom.Desirable Qualifications:

 Teaching experience, preferably at the post-secondary level.

-Current experience in commercial and creative photo arts within the last five years.
+Current experience in fine and creative photo arts within the last five years.

 Experience in current and emerging technologies which may include digital photography and 3-D printing.